arontier/software/README.md

 ### If OpenVPN Client Connect does not work on a Mac via iOS hotspot

 It's not OpenVPN server nor OpenVPN Client Connect.
-It's just iOS hotspot: iOS hotspot does use IPv6 only, not IPv4.
+It's just iOS: iOS hotspot does use IPv6 only, not IPv4.
 To address this issue, you can create a location profile and configure it.